eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - utest
 - stest

-### Handling UpdateWorkloadState
+### Getting workload states

-This section describes how Workload states are handled inside the Ankaios Agent and how they get forwarded to the Ankaios Server.
+This section describes how workload states are sampled inside the Ankaios agent and how they get forwarded to the Ankaios server.

+It is required that each runtime connector delivers a state checker when a workload is created.
+Additionally, the runtime connector provides an extra method for starting a checker for workloads that are resumed by the WorkloadFacade.

+How the state checker is implemented is up to the specific runtime connector, given that the state checker trait is implemented.
+The state checker trait requires a state getter object to be provided.
+The object must implement the runtime state getter trait and is specific to the runtime connector.
+The provided state getter object is called inside the state checker.
+The extra complexity introduced by having two traits is needed in order to provide common state checker implementations that can be reused among runtime connectors.
+One of these checkers is the GenericPollingStateChecker.

+#### General state checker interface
+`swdd~agent-general-state-checker-interface~1`

+Status: approved

+The state checker interface returned by the runtime connectors shall:
+* accept a specific runtime state getter object
+* support a stop action

+Rationale:
+The specific runtime state getter allows the implementation of common state checkers.
+The stop action is needed in order to stop the state checker when a workload is deleted.

+Tags:
+- RuntimeInterfaces

+Needs:
+- impl

+#### General runtime state getter interface
+`swdd~agent-general-runtime-state-getter-interface~1`

+Status: approved

+The state getter interface shall allow getting the current state of a workload for a given Id.

+Tags:
+- RuntimeInterfaces

+Needs:
+- impl

+#### GenericPollingStateChecker implementation
+`swdd~agent-provides-generic-state-checker-implementation~1`

+Status: approved

+A GenericPollingStateChecker implementation is provided that polls the workload state every second via the provided runtime state getter.

+Rationale:
+The GenericPollingStateChecker helps avoiding code duplication.

+Tags:
+- GenericPollingStateChecker

+Needs:
+- impl
+- utest

+#### Podman runtime connector specific state getter

+TODO

-##### Workload State in Agent
+##### Workload state in agent
 `swdd~podman-workload-state~1`

 Status: approved

-For each Agent-Workload pair, the PodmanWorkload can be in one of the following states: pending, running, succeeded, failed, unknown, removed.
+For each agent-workload pair, the PodmanWorkload can be in one of the following states: pending, running, succeeded, failed, unknown, removed.

 Tags:
 - PodmanWorkload